richardscollin/libc/readme.md

 To the PDCLib project and Musl libc projects.
 I've used pieces of code that is in the public domain from both of these projects.

-I'm going to temporarily include unistd from musl libc.
-This is not in the public domain but makes this possible to run without writing a lot of boring code.
-See COPYRIGHT.